Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data: Bayesian mixture model for calcium imaging data

 We enforce sparsity in the detection of the spikes by modeling the base measure $G_0$ for the parameters $A^*_{l}$ with a spike-and-slab specification \citep{mitchell(88)}, which is a convex mixture between a Dirac mass at zero -- representing the absence of neuronal response -- and a diffuse density on the positive real numbers -- representing the intensity of the neuronal response.
 More specifically, we assume

-where the slab is a gamma distribution, $\mathrm{Ga}(a,b)$ with mean $a/b$ and variance $a/b^2$.
+where the slab is a gamma distribution, $\text{Ga}(a,b)$ with mean $a/b$ and variance $a/b^2$.
 The choice of a gamma distribution in (\ref{eq:G0}) is particularly relevant for sparsity-inducing purposes, as the gamma density belongs to the set of moment non-local prior densities, as defined by~\citet{johnson2010}.
 Therefore, a negligible probability density is assigned to values in a neighborhood of zero, thus inducing a clear separation between the baseline neuronal activity and the neuronal responses.
 In particular, the higher the shape parameter $h_{A1}$, the larger is the separation.
-We assume a $ \mathrm{Beta}(h_{1p}, h_{2p})$ prior for the proportion of spikes $p$ with $h_{1p} $ much smaller than $h_{2p}$ in order to favor sparsity of detections.
+We assume a $ \text{Beta}(h_{1p}, h_{2p})$ prior for the proportion of spikes $p$ with $h_{1p} $ much smaller than $h_{2p}$ in order to favor sparsity of detections.
+A spike-and-Gamma model has also been used for the analysis of calcium imaging data by \citet{wei2019}, although in a two-stage set-up for modeling the distribution of the (already deconvolved) estimated spikes.

-The proposed formulation can be seen as a special case of \emph{inner} spike-and-slab nonparametric priors, following a terminology introduced by \citet{canale2017}.
+The proposed formulation can be seen as a special case of \emph{inner} spike-and-slab nonparametric priors, following a terminology introduced by \citet{canale2017,spikeandslab2}.
 In the following, we will refer to the proposed specification as a finite common atom model (fCAM).

 The Bayesian model elicitation is completed by assuming conjugate priors for the underlying calcium level concentration parameters, i.e. the baseline calcium level $b$, and the variances $\sigma^2$ and $\tau^2$.
 Specifically, the following conjugate prior distributions are assumed: